HarshilKhimasia/HarshilKhimasia/README.md

 # Building Websites and Web Applications

-I'm a web developer, specializing in:
+I'm a freelance web developer, specializing in:
 - Next.js and React
 - Strapi for CMS
 - MERN stack projects